 By Soji James, CPT, CSCS

-When it comes to getting into better physical shape, most people have a general understanding of what they should be doing.
+When it comes to getting into better physical shape, most people have a general understanding of what to do.
 We understand that exercise and frequent movement is a key component of body transformation.
+But what about emotional eating?
 More fruits and vegetables in our diets is a good thing.
 Many of us know that while it may taste delicious, eating a pint of ice cream every day probably isn’t the best way to spend their macros.
 The problem isn’t the knowledge, the problem, oftentimes, lies in the execution.

-I have been a personal trainer for over ten years, and while I have seen many diets come and go in this period, the same food frustrations tend to repeat themselves.
+I have been a personal trainer for over ten years.
+While I have seen many diets come and go in this period, the same food frustrations tend to repeat themselves.
 When you dig a little deeper, most of these food problems tend to stem from behaviors.
-Our habits dictate both the results that we get and how well we can maintain our progress after we have achieved change.
+Our habits dictate the results that we get.
+In addition, they tell us how well we can maintain our progress after we have achieved change.
 While it can be difficult to change these habits, this change isn’t impossible.
 Here are three of the most common diet problems that drive people crazy and how you can solve them for good.

 When it comes to controlling portions, your hands are all you need.
-They are always with you and are proportionate to your body, making them the perfect measuring tool that you can bring with you anywhere to estimate just how much food and nutrients you should be putting on your plate.
+They are always with you and are proportionate to your body.
+This makes them great measuring tools that you can bring with you anywhere.
+So, use them to estimate just how much food and nutrients you should be putting on your plate.
 In this measuring system:

 As a general rule of thumb, men should opt to double each of these servings.
 From the above list, men can expect a portion size to equal two palms, two fists, two cupped hands, and two thumbs respectively.
 This system is much easier to follow than calorie counting and much less stressful.
 Just as if you were counting calories, make sure that you check your results and adjust accordingly.